 Since arriving at Matrix, Nicholas has been instructed by a range of clients in both the public and private sectors, regularly advising major UK companies and multinational businesses as well as government departments and regulators including Ofgem, the ORR, the Competition and Markets Authority (and previously, the Competition Commission and the Office of Fair Trading), the Department for Transport, HMRC and the Home Office.
 Nicholas was appointed to the Attorney General’s B Panel in 2016, having previously been appointed to the C Panel in 2012.
 In addition to his work as a junior at all levels of the court system up to the UK Supreme Court, Nicholas has appeared unled in the Court of Appeal, the High Court (the Chancery Division, Queen’s Bench Division, Commercial Court, Technology and Construction Court, and Administrative Court), the Crown Court, the Competition Appeal Tribunal, the First-tier Tribunal, the Employment Tribunal and the County Court, as well as in LCIA arbitration.
 He has also advised and prepared written submissions unled for clients in the European Court of Human Rights.

-Nicholas is a member of the Joint Working Party of the Bars and Law Societies of the UK, of the Committee of the Competition Law Association, of the Committee of the Bar European Group, and of the Consulting Editorial Board of LexisPSL Competition.
+Nicholas is also a member of the Joint Working Party of the Bars and Law Societies of the UK, of the Committee of the Competition Law Association, of the Committee of the Bar European Group, and of the Consulting Editorial Board of LexisPSL Competition.

 Nicholas accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.